Kamil-Malik/ValoPedia-Mobile/README.md

 # ValoPedia Mobile

-Repositori ini berisikan pengembangan sebuah aplikasi mobile berbasis Android dengan menggunakan Bahasa Pemrograman Kotlin, yang bertujuan untuk menyajikan data-data dari game Valorant (menjadi tempat melihat informasi) dengan memanfaatkan API yang telah disediakan oleh komunitas, yaitu [VALORANT API](https://valorant-api.com/).
+This repository contains the development of an Android-based mobile application using the Kotlin Programming Language, which aims to present data from the Valorant game (to be a place to view information) by utilizing the API provided by the community, namely the [VALORANT API](https://valorant-api.com/).

-Kebutuhan aplikasi :
+Application requirements :
-- Minimal SDK 26
+- Minimum SDK 26
-- Sistem Operasi Android
+- Android Operating System

-Material yang digunakan :
+Materials used :
 - Dagger Hilt
 - GSON Converter
 - Glide